Regiment of Riflemen: Spearheading and raiding York

 Forsyth's company was ordered to join the main American force at Sackett's Harbor rather than reoccupy Ogdensburg.
 They led the American assault at the Battle of York.
 Benjamin Forsyth and Bennet C. Riley spearheaded the raid in York.
 It would be a massive large force of 1,700 regulars including riflemen in 14 armed vessels.
 Forsyth and Riley led the way with their riflemen at the front to make a beachhead.
 Forsyth, Riley, and the riflemen landed at the beach.
-The Americans engaged the British regulars, Indians, and Candians who were trying to set up a defense.
+The Americans engaged the British regulars, Indians, and Canadians who were trying to set up a defense.
 Forsyth, Riley, and their riflemen hid behind trees and logs and never exposed themselves except when they fired, squatting down to load their pieces, and their clothes being green they were well camouflaged with the bushes and trees.
 The place chosen by the Americans for landing was very advantageous for their troops, being full of shrubs and bushes.
 The Americans immediately covered and cut off the British-allied forces, with little or no danger to the Americans.
 The British and their allies, suffering many casualties, withdrew from the field.
 The Americans suffered moderate casualties from resistance from British-allied remnants, magazine explosion, or other circumstances.
 The American raid at York was successful, however it was not without some controversy.
 Even though the civilians were not harmed.
 Many of their belongings were looted by the Americans and many private property were burned to the ground.
 Despite that the American commander Pike who was killed in this raid explicitly instructed his soldiers not to conduct any looting or burning private property.
 The Americans, after conducting their raid, withdrew from York.
 Forsyth, Riley, and the rest of their riflemen also withdrew.